Motorola Droid

-The Motorola Droid (GSM/UMTS version: Motorola Milestone) is an Internet and multimedia-enabled smartphone designed by Motorola, which runs Google's Android operating system.
+The Motorola Droid (GSM/UMTS version branded as Motorola Milestone) is a smartphone designed by Motorola, which runs on Google's Android operating system.
+It was released in late 2009 and was an important "comeback" product for Motorola.

+Features of the phone include Wi-Fi networking, a 5-megapixel low light capable digital camera, a standard 3.5 mm headphone jack, interchangeable battery, 3.7-inch 854×480 touchscreen display.
+It also includes microSDHC support with bundled 16 GB card, free turn-by-turn navigation from Google Maps, sliding QWERTY keyboard, and Texas Instruments OMAP 3430 processor.
+The Motorola Droid runs Android version 2.2 (Froyo).
+The phone does not, however, run the re-branded Motoblur interface for Android, instead providing the Google Experience skin and application stack.

+With a major marketing push by Motorola and carrier Verizon during and after its November 2009 release, the Droid became popular and had strong sales in the United States.
+It is credited for having popularized Android in the mass market.
+The Motorola Droid won Time magazine's 2009 Product of the Year award.
+It was succeeded by the Droid 2/Milestone 2 in 2010.

+Name and model

 The Droid had been publicized under the codenames Sholes and Tao and the model number A855.

 In Latin America and Europe, the model number is A853 (Milestone), and in Mexico, the model number is A854 (Motoroi).
 Due to the ambiguity with newer phones with similar names, it is also commonly known as the DROID 1.
 The brand name Droid is a trademark of Lucasfilm licensed to Verizon Wireless.

-Features of the phone include Wi-Fi networking, a 5-megapixel low light capable digital camera, a standard 3.5 mm headphone jack, interchangeable battery, 3.7-inch 854×480 touchscreen display.
-It also includes microSDHC support with bundled 16 GB card, free turn-by-turn navigation from Google Maps, sliding QWERTY keyboard, and Texas Instruments OMAP 3430 processor.
-The Motorola Droid runs Android version 2.2.
-The phone does not, however, run the re-branded Motoblur interface for Android, instead providing the Google Experience skin and application stack.

-With a major marketing push by Motorola and Verizon during and after its November 2009 release, the Droid became popular and had strong sales in the United States.
-It is credited for having popularized Android in the mass market.